willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/dando-suporte-ao-seu-codigo-em-varios-sistemas-operacionais.md

 [![Build Windows Status](https://ci.appveyor.com/api/projects/status/github/willmendesneto/build-checker?svg=true)](https://ci.appveyor.com/project/willmendesneto/build-checker/branch/master)
 ```

-As you might realize adding support for multiple operating systems and platforms is quite a simple task with Appveyor.
+As you might realise adding support for multiple operating systems and platforms is quite a simple task with Appveyor.
 The next steps in the book will be more focused on improving the automation of checking our code coverage.

 ## Code coverage for your code